senaite/senaite2.com/docs/analysis_specifications.md

 **☝️Note:**
 The notation of the braces `(` `)` and brackets `[` `]` next to the values define if the values are included or excluded.
+For instance, `(0,10]` means greater than 0 and less than or equal to 10, while `[0,10)` means greater than or equal to 0 and less than 10.

 Enter the following values as results: